 When your workers find themselves in danger and trigger their personal alarm, there is no telling what situation they are in.
 They could be under attack, on the run, or being pressured to stay silent.
 In such cases, dialing 911 is not an easy option.
 Even if they can call the police, they are unlikely to be composed enough to quickly and effectively relay relevant information to the operator.
 For this reason, it is crucial that your lone workers are being monitored 24/7.
-When your lone workers signal that they are in danger, they do not have to worry about contacting the authorities—a monitoring professional is doing so already.
+When your lone workers signal they are in danger (pulling the tether, hitting a panic button, or letting their session expire), they do not have to worry about contacting the authorities—a monitoring professional is doing so already.

 Rapid and Informed Connection to Law Enforcement

 The faster law enforcement can be notified, the more likely they are to be able to respond in an effective and timely manner.
 According to American Police Beat, the national average response time to a 911 call is 10 minutes—but if one of your people is in immediate danger, that is often not fast enough.